 No Matter What Business You’re In, You Are In The Business of Selling

 I coach a lot of entrepreneurs, many of whom are brilliant at what they do, have excellent people skills, and should be setting the world on fire.
 Unfortunately, they’re stuck trying to make ends meet when they should be doing seven figures in a year because they haven’t mastered the art of selling.
 It’s a skill like any other, and once you learn it and become really good at it, your business is going to change forever.
+“A good businessman must have nose for business the same way a journalist has nose for news.
+In places where people see a lot of obstacles, I see a lot of opportunities.
+A good businessman sees where others don’t see.”
+Shravan Gupta.

 If you really want to up your sales game this year, focus on these five selling strategies.